-Chart of the Week: Best in Class
+Chart of the Week: Ramping Up

 During the worst of the credit crisis the lower volatility of middle market loans is evident, compared to bonds or liquid loans.